-Clinical Nurse Leader
+Clinical Nurse Leader Track

-The MSN CNL concentration is open to registered nurses with a BSN or with a bachelor's degree in another field if eligible for admission through the Educational Mobility Option.
-Registered nurses with two years of full-time nursing experience and an associate degree or a diploma in nursing will be eligible for the program through the RN to MSN entry point which requires 18 semester hours of prerequisite bridge courses prior to entering the MSN program.
+The MSN CNL track is open to registered nurses with a BSN or with a bachelor's degree in another field if eligible for admission through the Educational Mobility Option.
+Registered nurses with two years of full-time nursing experience and an associate degree or a diploma in nursing will be eligible for the program through the RN to MSN entry point which requires 18 semester hours of prerequisite and bridge courses prior to entering the MSN program.

 For the individual who has a bachelor's degree in another field and who desires to become a registered nurse with CNL role preparation, go here.